Passion (Peter Gabriel album): Overview

 The delay of the album's release was due to Gabriel's schedule with the Human Rights Now! tour for Amnesty International in 1988 and to the truncated production time allotted by Universal Pictures for the soundtrack: Universal cut the recording time for Gabriel from 10 to three weeks, leaving Gabriel very little time to complete all the pieces he wanted.
 After the film's mix was finished, Gabriel had unfinished ideas he wanted to develop and took extra time to complete the album.
 Gabriel took a further four months to complete Passion, building the pieces and developing the musical textures as part of his stated desire for the album to stand as a piece of work in its own right.

 The cover art for the album, Drawing study for Self Image II (1987), is a mixed media composition by the artist Julian Grater.
 When re-released in 2002, the album was titled Passion: Music for The Last Temptation of Christ due to "legal barriers" according to Gabriel in its liner notes.
+Passion was among the first five albums released by Real World Records.

 Reflecting on the album in 2007, Gabriel told Uncut that "Passion may be the best one I've ever done.
 I wasn't working with a producer, and as I was serving someone else's vision, that gave me freedom in a strange way.
 Some of the 'Sledgehammer' fans wouldn't be into it – a bit too 'out there' for them."